jsindorf/jsindorf.github.io/_pages/research/research.md

 MRI Morphometry in individuals with mild cognitive impairment”, Journal of Neuroimaging, March, 2021. doi:10.1111/jon.12845 <br>
 - Note: this relates to the [Statisitcal Analysis of Brain Regions to Identify MCI](/undergradlab/) project.
-## Dissertation
-Expected graduation is May 2023.
-Exxpected Defense is April 2023.
-My Prospectus documents are available upon request.